g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 visible:    1

 summary:    A living, breathing demonstration of the limits of philosophy.
 confidence: 70%.
-My knowledge of the technicalities of modern epistemology has eroded a lot in 8 years.
+My knowledge of modern epistemology has eroded a lot in 8 years.
 categories: philosophy, ethics-of-belief, epistemology
 warnings:
-importance: 1
+importance: 5
 wordcount:
 ---